-Applicable to property acquired from a decedent (except for deaths in 2010).
-Generally assets acquired from a decedent carry an adjusted basis equal to FMV on either the date-of-death or the Alternate Valuation Date as elected on the decedent's Estate Tax Return.
+Generally applicable to property acquired from a decedent which is considered part of the decedent’s gross estate.
+Assets acquired from a decedent carry an adjusted basis equal to fair market value on either the date-of-death or the Alternate Valuation Date as elected on the decedent's Estate Tax Return.
 The Alternate Valuation Date is six months after the date of death and is a mechanism that can be used to reduce the estate tax liability only if the values of the assets have declined.

-Executors (or personal representatives or Successor Trustees) are required by the new regulations to instruct the broker as to the applicable basis amounts for assets acquired from decedents.
+Executors (or personal representatives or Successor Trustees) are vested with the authority to manage the assets, to make elections as referenced and to provide instruction and direction as to the applicable basis amounts for assets acquired from decedents.

 You may have holdings in which you reinvest earnings.
 If your share quantity increases when you reinvest, then you have purchased a new tax lot which must be carried separately from the tax lot from which it arose.
 Reinvesting for new shares is equivalent to receiving an income distribution then purchasing new shares with the amount distributed to you.